Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Recording "I Want You (She's So Heavy)", "Oh!
 Darling", "Here Comes The Sun"

 The recording of “I Want You (She’s So Heavy)” and “Oh!
 Darling” was completed on this day.
-Time was also spent on “Here Comes The Sun” in this 2:30 pm to 11:30 pm session.
+Time was also spent working on “Here Comes The Sun” during the session, which ran from 2:30 pm to 11:30 pm.

 Neither Lewisohn nor Winn can provide any validation regarding this session.
 The stereo remix of Dig It is noted to have been from a session that is not among any of the dates Glyn Johns worked on the song and there is no entry in tape log from Barrett of it, or the copy of Maxwell’s Silver Hammer.